WhereCanWeGo Logo

 Martlesham Heath Remembrance Service

-Everyone is welcome to attend the Service remembering all those who died in all wars for our freedom.
+Everyone is welcome to attend the Service to remember all those who died in all wars for our freedom.

 The 356th Fighter Group (FG) Memorial on the Barrack Square Martlesham Heath was the first memorial raised to the American dead after the end of WW2 and has the names and rank of the 72 killed while stationed at RAF Martlesham Heath.
 There was another service man killed but it was too late for his name to be included.